hlwsmith/quickcast-script/README.md

 - Allow for more configuration and us less hard-coding of values in the script.
 (Ongoing)

-- Make just webcam stream-able to Twitch since they allow all kinds of content now, not only gamecasting.

-- And make screencasting live stream-able to YouTube.com.

-- Finish making this TODO list!
+- Combine twitch and youtube modes, since they are essentially allow the same kinds of content now (you can stream games to yourtune and video cast to twitch).
+Instead just have options for where the output is to be sent and if to save a local copy.

 ## The future